 ASL version of What is an Accessibility Plan?

 Accessibility plans set out the steps that TSPs will take to improve accessibility during a three-year period.
-The plan will describe the actions a TSP will take to prevent and remove barriers.
+The

 Accessibility plans must set out how the TSP will identify, remove and prevent barriers in six priority areas:

 - Communication other than ICT;

 - The procurement of goods, services and facilities;

 - The design and delivery of programs and services;